apache/drill/_docs/connect-a-data-source/035-plugin-configuration-basics.md

   </tr>
 </table>

-\* Pertains only to distributed drill installations using the mapr-drill package.
+\* Pertains only to distributed Drill installations using the mapr-drill package.

 ## Using the Formats Attributes